OSUrobotics/follow-the-leader/README.md

 - Hardcoded elements that would ideally be configurable: You can find these by searching `# TODO: Hardcoded`
 - Especially on the real trials, there is sometimes an issue where a point is identified far into the background and the system cannot recover.
 Figure out what the source of this is
 - Instead of the skeletonization method, we would ideally use instance segmentation output to match up side branches to leaders.
 This logic would go inside the `run_mask_curve_detection` method in `curve_3d_model.py`.

+## What needs to be done to use this in a real pruning trial?

+This framework is flexible enough to be modified for the actual pruning trials.
+The key logic to handle is:

+- **More states**: There will need to be states for switching over to pruning mode, doing horizontal scanning with the linear slider, etc.
+- **Collision avoidance**: Technically not essential, but it would be useful to incorporate collision avoidance for forward facing branches.
+- **Incorporating the cutter**: This may involve updating the segmentation framework in `image_processor.py` to produce separate masks for the branches and the cutters (only the branch mask should be sent with the ImageMaskPair to the 3D curve modeling node).
+- You may wish to reimplement the GUI for easier debugging of things like point tracking failures, etc.